arl/imgtools/README.md

-`imgtools` package contains some utilities for working with 2D images in Go, that complete the standard Go `image` package.
+`imgtools` package contains some utilities for working with 2D images in Go, completing the standard Go `image` package.

-- `imgtools/binimg`: a binary image format, that is an image that has only two possible values for each pixel.
-Typically, the two colors used for a binary image are black and white, though any two colors can be used.
-Such images are also referred to as *bi-level*, or *two-level*.
-Each pixel is stored as a single bit, 0 represents the OffColor and 1 the OnColor in the two colors Palette contained in the image.

-- `imgscan` sub-package
+- [`imgtools/binimg`](./imgtools/binimg) : binary image implementation of the `image.Image`
+interface. that is an image that has only two possible values for each pixel.

+- [`imgtools/imgscan`](./imgtools/imgscan) : fast scanning of rectangular regions of `image.Image`.